waseem-siddique/Student-Management-System/README.md

 Note: This project is developed for academic demonstration purposes only and is not affiliated with any institution.

 # Student Management System
-A full-stack Student Management System built using PHP, MySQL, Bootstrap.
+A full-stack Student Management System built using PHP, MySQL, Bootstrap, PHPMailer, Composer.

 ## Features
 - Admin Dashboard